DaniGuardiola/bitcoin-lightweight/README.md

 # bitcoin-lightweight

-A friendly lightweight Bitcoin wallet, using electrumx servers as backend and with a complete set of features:
+A friendly lightweight Bitcoin wallet written in typescript

+# Features

 -   BIP49 key derivation, with external and change addresses
 -   BIP39 seed (mnemonic phrase) generation or import with optional passphrase